ASPLOS26-AsymCheck/AsymCheck/README.md

 ## **Quick start**

 We provide codes for seven types of checkpointing solutions.
-They are ExCP, DataStates-LLM, FastPersist, Gemini, DeepFreeze, CheckFreq, TorchSnapshot and AsymCheck.
+They are ExCP, DataStates-LLM, PCcheck, Gemini, CheckFreq and AsymCheck.
 For each methods, there are codes for six models, which are GPT2, BERT, RoBERT, BLOOM, ResNet and ViT.

 For example, to run gpt2-10B with AsymCheck: